Who are Property Crowd?

 An annual fee of 0.95% (inclusive of VAT) per annum will be charged on the amount invested in your Property Crowd ISA.
 The fee shall be applied pro-rata for periods only where the account has a positive balance of cash and/or securities.
 Such pro-rata annual fee amount shall be deducted at the time of a cash withdrawal request.

-£50 is payable in respect of transfers of cash into your Property Crowd ISA, other than the initial transfer (in respect of which no fee shall be payable).
+£50 is payable in respect of transfers in to your Property Crowd ISA from a different provider, other than the initial transfer (in respect of which no fee shall be payable).
 This fee shall not apply to customers who opened their Property Crowd ISA before 1 December 2017.

-£50 is payable in respect of any transfer of cash out of your Property Crowd ISA.
+£50 is payable in respect of any transfer out of your Property Crowd ISA to a different provider.
 This fee shall not apply to customers who opened their Property Crowd ISA before 1 December 2017.

 Why are there fees charged on the Property Crowd ISA?